Dollars and Diagrams

 Do not wait.
 The diagnosis does not wait until you have your ducks in a row.

-When it comes to most aspects of financial planning, it pays to be proactive, and we can help.
+When it comes to most aspects of financial planning, it pays to be proactive, and we can help you face any challenge.

-7/ Don’t fall in love with an stock, the stock will never love you back.
+7/ Don’t fall in love with a stock, the stock will never love you back.

 It is possible to accumulate a significant amount of your liquid net worth in a single stock (usually your employer) through restricted stock units (RSU’s), incentive stock options (ISO’s), and employer stock purchase plans (ESPP’s) without a great deal of effort on your part.